NeuroJSON/jdata/JData_specification.md

 format.
 In this case, a named node `"_ArrayIsSparse_":true` must be added into the structure.
-In the meantime, the `"_ArrayData_"` shall be defined as a 2-D array by concatenating the N-tuple integer indices (left-most index first, and so on), each as a column vector, followed by the column vector of the serialized non-zero array element values.
+In the meantime, the `"_ArrayData_"` shall be defined as a 2-D array by concatenating the N-tuple integer indices (left-most index first, and so on), each as a row vector, followed by the row vector of the serialized non-zero array element values.
 For an N-D sparse array, each non-zero value requires an N-tuple index to specify its location.